-Parents can ask the Inclusion Manager (SENCO) to contact the service.
+Parents can contact the service directly or can ask the SEND team to contact the service.

 This service provides early intervention and prevention for children and young people experiencing difficulties which may include anxiety, low mood, emotional/behaviour problems or eating problems.

-Child and Adolescent Mental Health Services
+- Child and Adolescent Mental Health Services

 This service supports children and young people with mental health problems, and